Salt: Everything You Need to Know About This Vital Ingredient

 So, how does so much salt or sodium end up in your diet?
 It is because sodium is not a nutrient that you need to look for.
 It is present in most fresh foods and contributes to about 12% of your sodium intake.
 However, its content is higher in seafood, meats, and dairy products compared to fruits, vegetables, whole grains, and nuts.

 High-salt-containing processed foods like pickles, processed meats, and savory snacks are easy to identify because of their saltiness.
-Even processed foods like bread and breakfast cereals, which do not taste salty, can have unexpectedly high levels of sodium or hidden salt.
+Even processed foods such as bread and breakfast cereals, which do not taste salty, can have unexpectedly high levels of sodium or hidden salt.
 And as you tend to eat these foods often, the amount of sodium they provide can add up.

 Here are two tables with details of high-salt foods and high-sodium/sodium-rich foods along with other information, such as serving size, salt content (g/serving), and the daily requirement percent.